-Mr Musepa noted that the increase in exports outweighed the imports stating that mainly domestic exports increased 18point one percent.
+Mr Musepa noted that the increase in exports outweighed the imports stating that mainly domestic exports increased by 18point one percent.

 He stated that the increase was mainly attributed to export earnings from intermediate goods category.

-And the Zambia Statistic Agency says the volume of refined copper exported in October 2019 increased 33.6 percent from Septermber 2019.
+And the Zambia Statistic Agency says the volume of refined copper exported in October 2019 increased by 33.6 percent from Septermber 2019.

 Meanwhile, Mr Musepa has disclosed that the Agency has made tremendous strides in preparations to conduct the 2020 Census exercise is concerned.